Clement-Z4RM/Mango/README.md

 # 🥭 Mango

-Mango is an improved and skinned Epitech Banana coding style checker.
+Mango is an improved and skinned [Epitech coding style](https://github.com/Epitech/coding-style-checker) checker.

-I decline all responsibility if you have a coding style error not detected by Mango. 😉
+I decline all responsibility if you have a coding style error not detected by Mango (there is no reason for this to happen). 😉

+#### How does it work?
+Mango uses the [Epitech coding style](https://github.com/Epitech/coding-style-checker) (that use the [Epitech banana coding style checker](https://github.com/Epitech/banana-coding-style-checker)).<br/>
+It executes the coding style checker on your files and then parses the output to display it in a more readable way.

 ## 🔧 Installation